 A big thank you to all of you who have made this new album possible, especially the crowdfunders!
 (Check out the NDA's successful crowdfunding campaign for the album.)

-The orchestra will be touring the album internationally from September 2017.
+The orchestra is touring the album internationally from September 2017 onwards.
 The official Album Launch Concert on Sunday 3 September at 14:15 in The Concertgebouw, Amsterdam was an all-round success.
-Next stop Bremen.
-The NDA will perform on Sunday 26 November as part of the Gröpelinger Barock series, Emmaus-Kirche, Bremen.
-Ticket info here

 See album and B2B touring programme info here.